alanhoudus/alanhoudus/README.md

 #### Beyond Web Development:

 In addition to web apps, I also enjoy creating scripts for video games.
 I write **LUA** scripts, focusing on mechanics, systems, and interactions on frameworks like **FiveM**.
+I'm also a huge video games fan, I've played semi-competitively in League of Legends years ago, and now playing more casually !

 ---